 - 1 handful mushrooms (sliced)

 - Cook the brown rice according to package instructions.

 - Cut the cheese into two equal, thin pieces and lay in baking tray.

 - Layer half the herbs over the cheese.

 - Chop all veg (and garlic) into small pieces and chuck in a bowl.

-- Add the oil and herbs and mix well.
+- Add the oil, salt, water and herbs and mix well.